kaltura/playkit-android-googlecast/README.md

 Your Android app which gives the user the ability to connect to the casting device, is a Sender Application.

 ##### Receiver Application:
 When your sender app connects to the cast device then cast device downloads an script from the server which is actually configured against the CastId for your application.
-Basically it's a Web reciever Application.
+Basically it's a Web receiver Application.
 [How to build a Receiver Application](https://github.com/kaltura/playkit-js-cast-receiver)

 ##### Cast Receiver ID:
 To register the receiver application, Developers has to register on [Google Cast SDK Developer Console](https://cast.google.com/publish).